Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 {% comte() %}

 … as your favourite digression companion, I really, deeply, appreciate these details.
-Nonetheless, I hope you dont't mind if… I suggest to you that… you might want to, maybe, go back to… <small>the main… subject, don't you think?</small>
+Nonetheless, I hope you don't mind if… I suggest to you that… you might want to, maybe, go back to… <small>the main… subject, don't you think?</small>

 {% end %}